gkide/xmake/docs/help.md

 - min-cmake version is v2.8.12
 - project name should consist of [A-Za-z0-9_-]
 - **XMAKE** variable will auto set to `${PROJECT_NAME}` of uppercase
-- The following **XXX** represent the uppercase of project name.
+- The following **XXX** represent the uppercase of project name

 # Host Repo Info

-The following cmake variables will auto defined to idenify the build host:
+The following cmake variables will auto defined to idenify the host and project:

 - `HOST_LINUX`, `HOST_MACOS`, `HOST_WINDOWS`
 - `HOST_WINDOWS_MSYS`, `HOST_WINDOWS_MINGW`, `HOST_WINDOWS_CYGWIN`